jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 \end{tikzcd}
 \end{figure}

 Another example of a category is a \emph{monoid}, which is a specific kind of category with a single object.
-A monoid is a set $M$ with a associative binary operation $\cdot: S \times S \to S$ and a unit element (indeed, a group without necessarily having inverse elements, or a \emph{semi-group with unit}).
+A monoid is a set $M$ with a associative binary operation $(\cdot): S \times S \to S$ and a unit element (indeed, a group without necessarily having inverse elements, or a \emph{semi-group with unit}).

 This corresponds to a category $\mathcal{C}(M)$ where: